HitFilm's setup can be changed from the Options window, which can be found in the File menu.

 Caching is used to improve performance while you're using HitFilm.

-HitFilm automatically stores background cache files of imported media, to improve media performance.
+HitFilm automatically stores background cache files to improve media performance.

 |•||Database: Specifies the location of the cache database.|